 “If you’re a senior candidate with years of experience you should include a couple of career success stories in your CV with some key points about each one,” she says.
 “Not only will this highlight your work experience and qualifications, but it will also help build your personal brand and show hiring managers that you are someone they want to work with.”

-Less is more when it comes to your CV, advises Ken Okumura, senior manager at Robert Walters’ London office.
+Less is more when it comes to your CV, advises Sahar Khan, senior consultant at Robert Walters’ London office.

-Even if you’ve only mentioned them briefly on your CV, Ken suggests preparing a clear and concise description of each of your previous roles before an interview.
+Even if you’ve only mentioned them briefly on your CV, Sahar suggests preparing a clear and concise description of each of your previous roles before an interview.
 “Once you’ve explained these roles, ask the hiring manager if they want you to go into further detail.
-It’s likely they won’t, but it shows that you’re articulate and well prepared.”
+It’s likely they won’t, but it shows that you’re articulate and well-prepared.”

-When going for a new position, it’s essential that candidates frame any experience they have in a positive way that’s tailored to the role, says Ken.
+When going for a new position, it’s essential that candidates frame any experience they have in a positive way that’s tailored to the role, says Sahar.

-“You should always refrain from talking about current or former employers in a negative way,” he says.
+“You should always refrain from talking about current or former employers in a negative way,” she says.
 “It looks unprofessional and won’t show hiring managers why you want to work for them.”

 “Instead, if your current role at a bigger firm doesn’t offer much in the way of responsibility or mentoring possibilities, frame that experience as a reason why you are now looking to take on more duties in an entrepreneurial role with a smaller firm.”

-Before heading into an interview, Lindy advises her candidates to research all the latest market developments within the legal industry that might be relevant to the prospective employer.
+Before heading into an interview, Sahar advises her candidates to research all the latest market developments within the legal industry that might be relevant to the prospective employer.

 “Join as many online forums and conversations as possible to make sure your knowledge stays topical and up-to-date,” she suggests.
 “This will help demonstrate your expertise to potential employers and widen your professional network, which could open up doors to further opportunities in the future too.”